theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 {{< spacer 50 >}}

-This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.
-The festival is scheduled for August 26th and 27th this year.
+**This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.** The festival is scheduled for August 26th and 27th this year.

-{{< spacer 100 >}}
+{{< spacer 50 >}}

 _![Come listen to great music at the Blackberry Arts Festival!](/img/blackberry-jam-image.jpeg "K-DOCK Radio Blackberry Jam")_